Become an SSU Music Major

 Music audition results will be sent within two weeks after the audition.
 All students will be considered for a music scholarship during the November, January and March audition dates based on the level of performance exhibited during the audition.
 To be fully considered for a music scholarship, please bring with you on the audition day, two letters of recommendation and unofficial transcripts from the last two years of school.Music Scholarship decisions will be made approximately two weeks after the March auditions.
 They range in size from $500 to Full Tuition.
 Details about the generosity of our music scholarhips can be found on our Music Scholarships page.

 All auditions, live or recorded, shall include two pieces in contrasting styles that can be performed within the 10-minute limit that demonstrate accurate rhythms, pitch control and interpretive awareness.
-An accompanist will be provided for classical performers (applicants must provide piano score).
+An accompanist will be provided for vocalists (applicants must provide piano score).
+Accompaniment is not required for classical instrumentalists.
 Applicants should bring four copies of their music for the committee.

 - Instrumentalists shall prepare two major scales and one minor scale in all three forms - natural, harmonic, and melodic.